koleksak/OpalApiControl/README.md

 Including the package into the RT-Lab Python Library and interpreter.

-1.The OpalApiControl package must be added to the Python Interpreters Library for each interpreter you wish to use.
+1. The OpalApiControl package must be added to the Python Interpreters Library for each interpreter you wish to use.
-2.Access to these settings is found in RT-Lab under Window>Preferences>PyDev.
+2. Access to these settings is found in RT-Lab under Window>Preferences>PyDev.
-3.In the Interactive Console settings, add,
+3. In the Interactive Console settings, add,

 	import OpalApiControl;from OpalApiControl.config import *

   to the end of your initial interpreter commands.
-4.In the Interpreter-Python section under the libraries tab for each interpreter you wish to use, add the folder containing the OpalApiControl package.
+4. In the Interpreter-Python section under the libraries tab for each interpreter you wish to use, add the folder containing the OpalApiControl package.

 The OpalApiControl package is now ready for use in the command line, your IDE(example using PyCharm),